wp-plugins/restrict-lite/readme.txt

 == Installation ==

-1. Manual Installation: Upload `restrict-lite` to the `/wp-content/plugins/` directory
+1. Manual Installation: Upload `restrict-lite` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 To restrict just a section of content within a post or page, you may use shortcodes like this: